Junction Boulevard Commercial District Assessment

 Queens, New York

 Under the leadership of the Queens Economic Development Corporation (QEDC), Corona Plaza has become a cultural and economic center for the diverse Corona Plaza community since it was created in 2014 by the New York City Department of Transportation.
 During the pandemic in 2020, Latinx immigrant street vendors seeking economic survival flocked to Corona Plaza.
 Today, nearly 100 vendors use the sidewalks around the DOT plaza, creating an informal marketplace of prepared foods, produce, flowers, clothing, and other hard goods.
-QEDC retained Place Solutions Group to conduct surveys of Corona Plaza users, vendors, and storefront businesses and create a community-based vision for the plaza and improve its attractiveness and functionality for vending, cultural, and other public uses.
+QEDC retained Place Solutions Group to conduct surveys of Corona Plaza users, vendors, and storefront businesses, create a community-based vision for the plaza, and improve its attractiveness and functionality for vending, cultural, and other public uses.
 QEDC begins managing a new Corona Plaza Market in 2023.

 Client: Queens Economic Development Corporation